sc0ttes/vagrant_ansible_okd4/docs/installation.md

 *** IMPORTANT *** Set your OSX time to GMT/UTC by going into the Settings -> General -> Date & Time -> Unset "Set time zone automatically" and put in a GMT timezone city in "Closest city" ( "Reykjavik - Iceland" should work)

 *** IMPORTANT *** The machine requirements (https://docs.openshift.com/container-platform/4.12/installing/installing_bare_metal/installing-bare-metal.html#installation-minimum-resource-requirements_installing-bare-metal) must be adhered to or your master/cp nodes will not boot up correctly.
 You may be able to skimp on storage space but not CPU/RAM.
+Every VM in the Vagrantfile has been overprovisioned beyond minimums simply to speed up deployment.
+After the machine has booted up, the resource consumption falls to expected levels.

 You will also need some way of accessing the dns inside the cluster.
 This will manually add mappings to your hosts file.
+Alternatively, setting up dnsmasq on your OSX box as @timhughes post suggested and following the instructions here https://passingcuriosity.com/2013/dnsmasq-dev-osx/ will likely work better than the below command if you plan on doing anything more than just simply OKD setup.

     sudo sh -c 'echo "192.168.100.2 api.kube1.vm.test console-openshift-console.apps.kube1.vm.test oauth-openshift.apps.kube1.vm.test" >> /etc/hosts'